fatihaydin9/rust-express/01-quick-start.md

     // Local types are usually inferred.
     let x = add(2, 3);

-    // Mutation must be declared explicitly.
-    let mut count = 0;
+    // You must declare variables as mutable (`mut`) if you want to change them. let mut count = 0;
     count += 1;

-    // `if` is an expression and therefore produces a value. let label = if x > 4 { "big" } else { "small" };
+    // `if` is an expression, meaning it produces a value. let label = if x > 4 { "big" } else { "small" };

-    // Half-open ranges exclude the upper bound: 0, 1, 2.
+    // Half-open ranges exclude the upper bound: this prints 0, 1, 2.
     for i in 0..3 {
         println!("{i}: {label}, count={count}");
     }
 }
 ```

+Keep these three details in mind:
-Three details are worth remembering.
-Types are static but usually inferred, so local
+1. Types are static but usually inferred, so you rarely need to annotate local variables.
-variables rarely need annotations. `if` expressions and blocks produce values, which
+2. `if` statements act as expressions and produce values, which replaces the need for a ternary operator (like `? :`).
-removes the need for a ternary operator.
-Numeric conversions are also explicit: an `i32`
+3. Numeric conversions are explicit: an `i32` will not silently convert into an `i64` or `f64`.

-does not silently become an `i64` or `f64`.
-The next chapter places these differences on
+The next chapter will map out these differences more clearly.
-one map.

 ## Summary

-You now have the toolchain, a project, a dependency, and the basic command loop.
-Use
-`cargo check` while writing and `cargo run` when you need output.
-Run `cargo fmt` and
-`cargo clippy` before committing, and use release builds for performance measurements.
-Keep rust-analyzer enabled in the editor.
-The next chapter maps the major ways Rust differs
-from other languages.
+You now have a working Rust toolchain, a new project, a dependency, and the basic commands.
+Use `cargo check` frequently as you write code, and use `cargo run` to test the output.
+Run `cargo fmt` and `cargo clippy` before saving your work, and use `--release` builds to test performance.
+Finally, keep rust-analyzer running in your editor.
+The next chapter explains how Rust differs from other programming languages.